Individualized Dynamic Mediation Analysis Using Latent Factor Models: Application to ADNI methylation data

 \subsection{Prediction results}

-After preprocessing (see Section \ref{subsec:preprocess} of the Supplementary Materials for the details), there are 217 individuals in our dataset, each with 3 observations of their methylation levels at 112 CpG sites collected in years 2010, 2011, and 2012, respectively, and their outcomes are standardized.
+After preprocessing (see Section D.1 of the Supplementary Material for the details), there are 217 individuals in our dataset, each with 3 observations of their methylation levels at 112 CpG sites collected in years 2010, 2011, and 2012, respectively, and their outcomes are standardized.
 To evaluate the validity of our proposed method, we randomly choose 80\% of the individuals as the training dataset, and compare the prediction errors of IDMA with those of the candidates mentioned in Section \ref{sec:simu} on the remaining test dataset.
 The above procedure is repeated 100 times.

 For IDMA, we set $r=1$ by conducting a principal component analysis on the mediator methylation matrix and examining the cumulative variance contribution of the leading components.
-To make out-of-sample prediction for our IDMA, we first employ the random forest \citep{breiman2001random} method to fit the estimated individualized dynamic factors $\{\hat{\boldsymbol{f}}_{it}, i \in \mathcal{D}_{\text{train}}\}$ based on the mediators and the demographic covariates including age, gender, and education.
-Subsequently, for new individuals in the test dataset, we first estimate their factors $\{\hat{\boldsymbol{f}}_{it}, i \in \mathcal{D}_{\text{test}}\}$ using the pre-trained random forest model and then obtain the estimated dynamic mediation effects through multiplying the factors $\hat{\boldsymbol{f}}_{it}$ by their corresponding loadings $\hat{\boldsymbol{A}}$ and $\hat{\boldsymbol{B}}$.
+Then we apply the proposed estimation procedure in Section \ref{sec:est} to the training dataset to obtain the estimated individualized dynamic factors $\{\hat{\boldsymbol{f}}_{it}\}_{i \in \mathcal{D}_{\text{train}}}$ and loading matrices $\hat{\boldsymbol{A}}$ and $\hat{\boldsymbol{B}}$.
+To enable out-of-sample prediction for our IDMA, we fit a random forest using the estimated latent factors from training individuals as responses and their corresponding observed mediators along with demographic covariates (age, gender, and education) as predictors.
+The trained model is then used to predict the dynamic latent factors $\{\hat{\boldsymbol{f}}_{it}\}_{i \in \mathcal{D}_{\text{test}}}$ for new individuals, which are combined with the $\hat{\boldsymbol{A}}$ and $\hat{\boldsymbol{B}}$ to obtain individualized coefficients $\hat{\boldsymbol{\alpha}}_{it}=\hat{\boldsymbol{A}}\hat{\boldsymbol{f}}_{it}$, and $\hat{\boldsymbol{\beta}}_{it}=\hat{\boldsymbol{B}}\hat{\boldsymbol{f}}_{it}$ and to predict mediators and outcomes in the test set.
 Table \ref{tab:applpred} presents the root mean square errors of the fitted mediator model and the outcome model (RMSE.M and RMSE.Y), the prediction errors of the mediator model and the outcome model on the test dataset (PMSE.M and PMSE.Y), and the number of mediators with non-zero coefficients (No.Med).

 Table \ref{tab:applpred} shows that our IDMA demonstrates superior performance compared to all other candidates in terms of both RMSE and PMSE for both the mediator model and the outcome model.
 Notably, IDMA achieves reductions in RMSE and PMSE for the mediator model and the outcome model by approximately 25\% and 50\%, respectively, in contrast to homogeneous methods.
 The subgroup-based mediation analysis method (i.e., gHIMA) emerges as the second-best method among all candidates.
 This suggests the presence of heterogeneity among individuals, where homogeneous methods fall short.
 Additionally, heterogeneous methods yield a more parsimonious model, incorporating only 29 mediators, compared to the models obtained from homogeneous methods.